immutant/immutant.org/news/2015-04-13-announcing-2-beta3.md

 **2.0.0-beta3**!
 We intend to release our final **2.0.0** next Monday during [Clojure/West](http://clojurewest.org/).

-We want to thank of our early adopters who provided invaluable feedback on the alpha, beta, and incremental releases - we couldn't have done this without you.
+We would appreciate all interested parties to try out this release and submit whatever issues you find ASAP.
+And, as always, big thanks to all our early adopters who provided invaluable feedback on the alpha, beta, and incremental releases.  have done this without you.

 ## What is Immutant?